encode/httpx/docs/index.md

 Let's get started...

-!!! note
 The standard Python REPL does not allow top-level async statements.

-    To run async examples directly you'll probably want to either use `ipython`, or use Python 3.8 with `python -m asyncio`.
+To run these async examples you'll probably want to either use `ipython`, or use Python 3.8 with `python -m asyncio`.

 ```python
 >>> import httpx